Please note The Blackford Trust is now closed - this page is retained for purely historic interest

 With this dissolution, all Trustees have now retired.
 We would like to pay tribute to David Atnip, Gordon Brown, David Ford, Fiona Montgomery, Richard Slaski and Stephen Thomson for their years of service with the Trust, during which they have all contributed greatly to our work.

-This website will remain online, for purely historic interest, for the foreseeable future - probably until around mid-2018 at least - in case the information contained on it is still of value to visitors.
+This website will remain online, for purely historic interest, for the foreseeable future - probably until around mid-2019 - in case the information contained on it is still of value to visitors.

 The Blackford Trust, established in 2008 and dissolved in 2016, supported projects in Scotland and China that gave people opportunity.